billvaglienti/ProtoGen/README.md

 - `constant` : is used to specify that this Data in a packet is always encoded with the same value.
 This is useful for encodings such as key-length-value which require specific a-priori known values to appear before the data.
 It can also be useful for transmitting constants such as the API of the protocol.
 If the encoded type is string then the constant value is interpreted as a string literal (i.e. quotes are placed around it), unless the constant value contains "(" and ")", in which case it is interpreted as a function or macro and no quotes are placed around it.
 If the inMemoryType is null, the constant value will not be decoded, instead the bytes containing the constant value will simply be skipped over in the decode function.
 In addition the special strings "pi" and "e" are allowed, and will be replaced with their correct values; but only if the entire string can be evaluated numerically.
 Hence "180/pi" will be evaluated as 57.295779513082321 but "piedpiper" will not be altered.

 - `checkConstant` : If set to "true" this attribute affects the interpretation of `constant` in the decode function.
 When checkConstant is set the decode function evaluates the decoded data and returns a fail state if the value is not equal to the supplied constant.

+- `hidden` : is used to specify that this particular data field will *not* appear in the generated documentation markdown.

 - `comment` : A one line doxygen comment that follows the data declaration.